citp/privacy-policy-historical/t/th/the/thezoereport.com.md

 When you visit our site, we also collect anonymous information such as your IP address or domain name to analyze site traffic, but this information is not personally identifiable.
 We will use this information to help diagnose problems with our server, to administer our site, or to display the content according to your preferences.
 Traffic and transaction information may also be shared with business partners and advertisers on an aggregate and anonymous basis.

-If you receive an email or other correspondence requesting that you provide any sensitive information (including your Site password or credit card information) via email or to a web site that does not seem to be affiliated with the Site, or that otherwise seems suspicious to you, please do not provide such information, and report such request to us at [ info@rachelzoe.com ](mailto:info@rachelzoe.com)
+If you receive an email or other correspondence requesting that you provide any sensitive information (including your Site password or credit card information) via email or to a web site that does not seem to be affiliated with the Site, or that otherwise seems suspicious to you, please do not provide such information, and report such request to us at [ [email protected] ](https://web.archive.org/cdn-cgi/l/email-protection#e58c8b838aa59784868d80899f8a80cb868a88)

 ###  Third Party Account Information